 The above information is used by the police to create an accident report.
 So, if your insurance claim is being denied and you weren’t able to file a report, then this is the best way to do it.

 If you’ve been seriously injured in an auto accident, contact The Dominguez Firm today for a free consultation at (800) 818-1818.
-Our skilled team of legal professionals can help build your case and recover maximum compensation for your injuries.
+Our skilled team of nationally-recognized attorneys will fight to get you the maximum compensation you are entitled to for your injuries.
 Don’t wait, call us today!